top of page

 The Way of Love

-If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.
-And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.
-If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing.
+If I speak in the tongues of men and of angels but have not love, I am a noisy gong or a clanging cymbal.
+And if I have prophetic powers and understand all mysteries and all knowledge, and if I have all faith so as to remove mountains, but have not love, I am nothing.
+If I give away all I have and if I deliver up my body to hardship but have not love, I gain nothing.
 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
-It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
-Love bears all things, believes all things, hopes all things, endures all things.
+It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing but rejoices with the truth.
+Love bears all things, believes all things, hopes all things, and endures all things.
 Love never ends.
 As for prophecies, they will pass away; as for tongues, they will cease; as for knowledge, it will pass away.
-For we know in part and we prophesy in part, but when the perfect comes, the partial will pass away.
-When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
+For we know in part, and we prophesy in part, but when the perfect comes, the partial will pass away.
+When I was a child, I spoke like a child, I thought like a child, and I reasoned like a child.
 When I became a man, I gave up childish ways.
 For now we see in a mirror dimly, but then face to face.
 Now I know in part; then I shall know fully, even as I have been fully known.
 So now faith, hope, and love abide, these three; but the greatest of these is love.

 "There is no greater love than someone who lays down their life for their friends"